KetefHinnomSilverScrolls/KetefHinnomSilverScrolls.github.io/README.md

 # KetefHinnomSilverScrolls.github.io
-Information about the Ketef Hinnom Silver Scrolls
+Information about the Ketef Hinnom Silver Scrolls.

+Also available on itch.io https://ketefhinnomsilverscrolls.itch.io/ketef-hinnom-silver-scrolls.

+And on Google Sites. https://sites.google.com/view/ketefhinnomsilverscrolls/.